luckyswims/meal-planning-api/README.md

 General Assembly.
 The goal was to create a full stack application with resources the users could Create, Update, Read, and Delete.
 For the project I chose to create a meal planning application to help users plan out their meals for the week.
-The links to the deployed API and Client are below:
+The links to the deployed API, deployed Client, and Client repo are below:

 [Deployed API]
 [Deployed Client]
+[Client Repo]

 ## Development
 ### Version 1: